elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 ## Setting the Correct Keys

-It's exciting to see our character moving around the screen, but we want to be able to change the direction based on the key we're pressing.
+It's exciting to see our character moving around the screen, but we want to be able to change direction based on the specific key we're pressing.

 In order to accomplish this, let's add a `case` expression inside our `update` function.
 We only want our character to move to the right when we press the